 Trimming

-First, you can use this nifty trimming tool that is one of my all time favorites – the Clearly Perfect Slotted Trimmer.
-This makes trimming half square triangles and quarter square triangles SO easy!
+First, you can use the Clearly Perfect Slotted Trimmer and trim your quarter square triangles BEFORE pressing them open.
+This ruler makes trimming half-square triangles and quarter-square triangles SO easy!
 Simply line up the dashed line on the ruler with your sewing line and trim on both sides.
 The ruler also has nifty notches in the bottom that trim your dog ears off for you as well.
-If you are using this trimming method, after trimming, you will trim, open up your creation to reveal a beautiful hourglass block, and then press your seams open (of course you can press to one side but it reduces bulk if you press open).
+Remember – if you are using this trimming method, after trimming, open up your creation to reveal a beautiful hourglass block, and then press your seams open or to one side.
+TIP: Pressing your seams open will reduce the bulk in the quarter square triangle.

 Now for the second trimming method.
-Open up your beautiful block and press seams open (or to one side).
+Open up your quarter square triangle block and press seams open (or to one side).
 Let’s stop for a moment and appreciate this beautiful center point!

 Using any quilting ruler that you may have, find the diagonal line and match it up with the diagonal line on your block.
+You also need to calculate where the center of your block is and match this up on the ruler.
 I am trimming my quarter square triangles to 4″ and because we want to clean up all 4 sides of the block, I am trimming a little bit off each side.

 Another look at these beautiful points!
 Even though I despise pinning sometimes, I really believe that pinning on the edges and near the center keep your fabric from shifting after you line up and nest your seams.

-Don’t forget to download your copy of the Double Cocoa Stars Quilt Pattern!
+Ready to use your quarter-square triangles?
+Check out my free Double Cocoa Stars Quilt Pattern!

 Want help with making your Half Square Triangles?
 Grab my Ultimate Half Square Triangle Guide.